Grassman semialgebras and the Cayley-Hamilton theorem: Introduction

-Namely, generalizing negation to the notion of a ``negation map'' $(-)$, Definition~\ref{negmap} (satisfying all the usual properties of negation except $a(-)a = 0$, studied in \cite{Row16}), it turns out that the Grassmann semialgebra of a free module $V$, described in Theorem~\ref{ge22}, has a natural negation map on all homogeneous vectors, with the ironic exception of $V$ itself, obtained by switching two tensor components.
-(Tensor products over semirings \cite{Ka1,Ka2,Tak} are analogous to tensor products over rings.)
+Generalizing negation in Definition~\ref{negmap} to the notion of a ``negation map'' $(-)$ satisfying all the usual properties of negation except $a(-)a = 0$ (studied in \cite{Row16}), we find that the Grassmann semialgebra of a free module $V$, described in Theorem~\ref{ge22}, has a natural negation map on all homogeneous vectors, with the ironic exception of $V$ itself, obtained by switching two tensor components.